michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/config.md

 - `logging_windows.yaml`: the logging configuration for windows
 - `settings.yaml`: application settings
 - `ui.yaml`: user interface settings
-- `projection.yaml`: the FFmpeg filter parameter for different video types
+- `projection.yaml`: the FFmpeg filter parameter for different video types.
+You can change the keys for the zooming, rotation, ... for each video projection configuration.

 All available config parameter are described with an comment inside the config file.